redfoxofwealden/oxnead-pub-quiz/README.md

 #### Testing during development

 During the development the use of exception, i.e the use of the throw command, was used in functions where arguments are used.
-An exception would be generated if the arguments passed are not of the correct type, i.e. string, number, object, boolean etc.
+An exception would be generated if the arguments passed are not of the correct type, i.e. string, number, object, boolean etc. The following actions were carried out during development:-

 1. Test event handlers after adding them to buttons
 1. Test functions randoniser functions